 Testing Guidelines

-To view water quality testing reports please go to our WaterSmart Communities and follow the links.
+To view water quality test results please go to our WaterSmart Communities and follow the links.

-Water samples from the distribution system are collected weekly from the RDN Water Service Areas in the Nanoose Bay Peninsula, Surfside, French Creek, Melrose Terrace, San Pareil, Englishman River Community, Decourcey, and Whiskey Creek.
+Environmental Health Officers from Island Health work with water system operators, municipal governments, public health engineers and others to inspect and monitor community drinking water on a regular basis.
+Water samples from the distribution system (tap water) are collected weekly from the RDN Water Service Areas in Nanoose Bay, Surfside, French Creek, Melrose Terrace, San Pareil, River's Edge, Decourcey, Westurne Heights, and Whiskey Creek.
 Duplicate sampling occurs at each site.
-Samples are analyzed at laboratories of the Ministry of Health Services and the Regional District of Nanaimo.
-To guard against risks to human health the presence of coliforms are analyzed in each sample.
-Other parameters which can effect the safety and/or taste of drinking water are also tested weekly, including: temperature, pH, residual chlorine, total dissolved solids, salinity and conductivity.
-The concentration of iron and manganese is also tested.
-These metals are often found in deep well water and can effect the flavour and colour of drinking water.
+Samples are analyzed separately at laboratories of the Ministry of Health and the Regional District of Nanaimo.
+To guard against risks to human health, the presence of coliforms and Escherichia Coli (E.Coli) are analyzed in each sample.
+Other parameters which can affect the safety and/or taste of drinking water are also tested weekly, including: temperature, pH, residual chlorine, total dissolved solids, salinity and conductivity.